isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Survey.md

-# Chapter 3: Process phase (Survey)
+# Chapter 3: Process (Survey)

 The survey dataset is stored in the `Survey_Data` folder.
 It consists of one Excel file called `Anonymized_UserRelationshipWithTheirSmartDevice_Dataset.xlsx`.

-## 1) Reminder of the business task
+## 1) Overview of the dataset

-To stay aligned with the business task, I need to remember the following key questions:

-- What are some trends in smart device usage?
-- How could these trends apply to Bellabeat customers?
-- How could these trends help influence Bellabeat marketing strategy?

-## 2) Date structure overview
+These are my first observations after I opened the Excel file in Google Sheets:

 - Number of rows: 811
 - Number of observations: 809
 - Number of variables (columns): 52
 - General description of variables: demographics info (age, sex, education), users' habits and attitudes towards their smart devices.

-When opening the Excel file in Google Sheets, I found out that:
+Furthermore, I found out that:

 - The first row contains codes, in no specific order (Q21, Q17, Q19, Q20, Q21, Q22, Q32, Q29, etc.).
 - There are duplicated codes.
 Ex. column Q19 as num for Sex (male= 1, female=2, other=3, prefer no to say=4) and column Q19 as chr for "How do we reach you" (answer most likely email address).
 - The second row contains survey questions.
 - The third row and below contain the actual answers to the survey (809 observations).

-I investigated the dataset with an R script.
+Then I investigated the dataset with R.

 ### First row (survey codes)
 R sample code: